- Comprehensive Home Inspection

 - Windows and Doors

-All inspections are conducted in accordance with the Standards of Practice laid down by the state of Virginia.
-All NextDay Inspect inspectors are authorized to carry Errors and Omissions (E&O) insurance.
+All inspections are conducted in accordance with the Standards of Practice laid down by the states of Virginia and Maryland.
+All NextDay Inspect inspectors are authorized to carry Liability and Errors and Omissions (E&O) insurance.

 Radon is a radioactive gas that is known to cause severe health problems of which the most common is lung cancer.
 This gas can build up indoors, especially in the lower level of your home and put your family at risk.
 At NextDay Inspect, we offer Radon testing and provide recommendations for remediation in the case that the level of Radon is above the safe levels as stated by the EPA (Environmental Protection Agency) to ensure that your property is safe.